|

 reset in the old West.

-- Seven Little Foys, The ** - So-so movie about legendary vaudeville
+- Seven Little Foys, The ** - So-so movie about a legendary real-life vaudeville

-family act, made memorable by a brilliant tabletop dance duet by Bob Hope
+family act, made memorable by a dazzling tabletop dance duet by Bob Hope

 and James Cagney.